Food By Themes

 1. Dona Manis Cake Shop

-Dona Manis Cake Shop is a humble store in the basement of Katong Shopping Centre, and they have been around for over 20 years.
-Run by a married couple, the Banana Pie ($3.50 per slice) here is considered a not-so-secret gem of the East.
+Dona Manis Cake Shop is a humble store that’s been crafting beloved bakes from the basement of Katong Shopping Centre for over 20 years.
+Run by a married couple, the Original Banana Pie ($5.50 for one slice) here is considered a not-so-secret gem of the East.
 The warm, buttery pie is filled with chunks of banana and sprinkled with nuts for a crunchy texture.
 Their pies and pastries are handmade and baked daily, so you know you’re getting them fresh.

 Read our Dona Manis Cake Shop review.